 Even Tip Splitting

 At full-service restaurants, even tip splitting is still an option.
 When done well, it creates a sense of camaraderie rather than competition among staff.
-For example, a server who gets stuck with a table that doesn't tip well — regardless of their server's efforts — wouldn't have to worry about the personal financial implications.
+For example, a server stuck with a table that doesn't tip well — regardless of their server's efforts — wouldn't have to worry about the personal financial implications.

 Tip Pooling by FOH & BOH